Profitbase/Episode-Docs/articles/flow/hosting.md

 # SaaS and on-premises workloads

 Profitbase Flow runs on Microsoft Azure as a fully managed Software-as-a-Service offering.
-You can also run Flow on your own Virual Machines or servers, making it possible for organizations with strict regulatory and compliance requirements to utilize the offering.
+You can also run Flow on your own Virtual Machines or servers, making it possible for organizations with strict regulatory and compliance requirements to utilize the offering.

 <br/>